 Note that the Xphase pro-S2 does not take video.
 It is also particularly addressed to virtual tour creators.
 With the camera being quite long to set up, it is not suitable for cases in which you have to take pictures on the spot (selfies, etc.).
 It is more suitable in situations where you can take your time, typically during the creation of virtual tours.

-The battery allows you to take about 50 photos, which can be not enough in some cases.
+The battery allows you to take about 50 photos, which may not be enough in some cases.
 Therefore, don’t forget to bring an external battery for a prolonged shooting session.
-The storage is USB based, with a provided 32GB key.
+The storage is USB-based, with a provided 32GB key.
 It is possible to increase its capacity (be sure to check its compatibility first, because the key is positioned in the handle, and thus has a particular size to fit into it).

 It is true, it sounds like a lot of drawbacks.
 But still, the photo quality of the Xphase PRO S2/X2 is excellent and much sharper than the competition.
 This remains a great advantage that justifies considering buying it.